Updated September 2020

 These notifications are mostly for landlords but can double as the rule for timelines for tenants as well.

 As a rule of thumb, a 60-day notice is a good standard regardless of what your state laws say.

-Here’s a list of every US state and how much notice a landlord must give if not renewing a lease:
+Here’s a list of every US state and how much notice a landlord must give if not renewing a lease (as of November, 2017):